Tolvic/new-project-setup/setup-database.md

 You can use the DisplayFormat attribute by itself, but it's generally a good idea to use the DataType attribute.

+The DataType Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more

 More information about Validation and DataType attributes can be found here: https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/validation?view=aspnetcore-3.0